Home

 The Wingerds belonged to the Rockwood Evangelical Church.

 Toward the end of his life, George began to suffer from coronary artery disease.
 Then on Aug.
 30, 1934, at the age of 73, George died suddenly at home.
 Said the Leader, his "death [was] caused, it is believed, by a heart condition superinduced by high blood pressure."
-His funeral was conducted by another of Zouri's second cousins, Rev. William Mullen Minerd.
+His funeral was conducted by another of Missouri's second cousins, Rev. William Mullen Minerd.
 George was buried at the Rockwood IOOF Cemetery.

-Zouri herself was burdened with cardiovascular and kidney ailments.
+Missouri herself was burdened with cardiovascular and kidney ailments.
 She passed away of those causes two years later, on Sept.
 11, 1936, at the age of 74.
 Her brother Grant Younkin was the informant for her official Pennsylvania certificate of death.
 She was laid to rest beside her husband.
 Red barre granite markers stand today at their graves.

 ~ Son John Vough Jr. ~